Justin Caldbeck steps aside from firm after sex harassment allegations

+Silicon Valley has been roiled again by claims of sexism and the harassment of women.

-Silicon Valley investor Justin Caldbeck said Friday he is taking an indefinite leave of absence from his venture capital fund after he was accused of sexually harassing women who work in tech.
+On Friday, venture capital investor Justin Caldbeck said he was taking an indefinite leave of absence from his firm after he was accused of sexually harassing women who work in tech.

 "The gap of influence between male venture capitalists and female entrepreneurs is frightening and I hate that my behavior played a role in perpetrating a gender-hostile environment," Caldbeck wrote in a statement released by Binary Capital, the firm he cofounded in 2014.

-On Thursday, Reed Albergotti of tech news site The Information reported that six female founders had come forward with stories about unwanted advances by Caldbeck.
+Reed Albergotti of tech news site The Information reported on Thursday that six female founders had come forward with stories about unwanted advances by Caldbeck.
 Their claims included groping and late-night texts.

 Caldbeck, 40, was quoted in the story strongly denying the claims, calling them "attacks on my character."
 Binary Capital was also quoted saying the allegations were false.
 "There is no evidence that Justin did anything illegal," the firm said.